JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/src/index.md

 - Routines to generate VTK files from the GeoData structure in order to visualize results in Paraview.
 - The ability to deal with points, 2D profiles and 3D volumes, for both scalar and vector values.
 - Rapidly import screenshots of published papers and compare them with other data sets in 3D using paraview.
-- Create movies of time-dependent data such as earthquake location or wave propagation.
+- Create movies for representation of earthquake or wave propagation.
 - Create geodynamic input models (for LaMEM)

 The best way to get started is to look at the tutorials.